ScubeScripts/sc_textUI/README.md

 # sc_textUI
-A simple interaction UI for FiveM.
+A simple UI for FiveM that works with all frameworks.

 ![Screenshot 2025-01-27 164230](https://github.com/user-attachments/assets/b6290534-9144-40bc-a8ba-c8d3e596c699)